-UWF's largest open-access student computer lab is located in Building 79 and houses approximately 120 computer workstations.
-The lab provides black and white printing from any computer, four ADA accessible computer stations, technician support, scanners and home and Web drives.
+UWF's largest open-access student computer lab is located in Building 79 and houses computer workstations.
+The lab provides color printing and black and white printing through WEPA and four ADA accessible computer stations.
 Student computer labs are also available in the University Commons Cyber Lounge, College of Arts and Sciences, College of Business and College of Professional Studies.
-For more information and computer lab hours of operation, visit the Information Technology Services Student Computer Labs Web Site.
+For more information and computer lab hours of operation, visit the Information Technology Services Student Computer Labs Website.

 Health, Leisure and Sports Facility

 The Health, Leisure and Sports (HLS) Facility is located in University Park, adjacent to the Aquatic Center and Field House.
 The 108,000 square foot facility houses the academic Department of Health, Leisure & Exercise Science, their biomechanics and motor learning labs and four class rooms.
 Recreation and Sports Services, a unit within the Division of Student Affairs, which administers all facilities and venues within University Park, is also housed in the HLS Facility.
 The recreation space features a 10,000 square foot, two-level Fitness Center, Climbing Center with bouldering cave, moon board, and 36 foot top-rope climbing wall, two studios for Group Fitness classes, a three court gym, one multipurpose single court gym, a pedagogy gym, an 1/8th mile track and four courts for use by racquetball, squash, table tennis and wall ball enthusiasts.
 Terra Juice Cafe is located in the lobby as are numerous computer work stations for student use.
 For more information on the facility and its offerings, visit the Recreation and Sports Services Website.